Neo-vortex/SoroushIM-Desktop-windows--passcode-bypass/README.md

 # SoroushIM-Desktop-windows--passcode-bypass
 The local passcode of the client installed on windows OS (others?) can be bypassed with window resizing .

+The lock screen of the app is designed to be intractive with windows resizing , but putting the window in an unpredicted situation will result the lock screen to vannish and the passcode to get bypassed

 to exploit:

 0.Make sure app is in the lock mode.